UpperLEFTY/UpperLEFTY.github.io/README.md

 # upperlefty.github.io
-Working on Website, may have to scrap the codeb and start over.
+Working on Website, may have to scrap the code and start over.